Lukyhet/Project_Four/README.md

 - [W3Schools](https://www.w3schools.com/ "Link to W3Schools page").

-- To remeber and refresh some python concepts and fix indentation problems:
+- To refresh python essential concepts and fix indentation problems:
 - [Progamming with Mush/Youtube](https://www.youtube.com/watch?v=kqtD5dpn9C8 "Link to Youtube Python course").

 ### Media

 - The icon used for the logo was downloaded for free from [Icons8](https://icons8.com/ "Link to icons8.com")
-- The images used in this README.md file were taken by the developer as printscreens or pictures, the little avatars for the users came with the theme instaled.
+- The images used in this README.md file were taken by the developer as printscreens, the little avatars for the users came with the theme instaled and the original source is [randomuser.me](https://randomuser.me/photos)

 ## Acknowledgements